Research for Patient Benefit Programme - Frequently asked questions

 You will need to approach a potential academic partner or use the services of one of your local Research Design Services (RDS).

 If my application is unsuccessful, can I revise and resubmit?

 Although we do not prohibit the submission of applications which were submitted unsuccessfully in previous competitions, applicants should recognise that the original application was judged to be uncompetitive in that round, or significantly flawed, and is therefore likely to need substantive modification to have a realistic chance of being funded in future competitions.
 Applicants considering resubmission should therefore pay particularly close attention to any specific feedback provided on their previously unsuccessful application, as well as to the generic feedback provided in the RfPB guidances and on the website.

 Please note that resubmitted applications will be treated as a new application, and there is no guarantee that addressing the feedback points from the previous unsuccessful application will result in funding.
-In addition, there is no guarantee that the new application will be evaluated by the same reviewers or Regional Advisory Panel members as the previous application.
+In addition, there is no guarantee that the new application will be evaluated by the same reviewers or Regional Advisory Committee members as the previous application.
 Applicants looking to resubmit an application should seek advice from the appropriate regional Research Design Service (RDS).

 Please refer to the Attributing the costs of health and social care research (AcoRD) guidance when preparing the finance section of the application form.